Sheco/vim-settings/README.md

 Let it download some plugins, it might take a minute, after that, it's completely ready.

-The plugins can be updated with the next sentence:
+The first time this repo is cloned, the plugins can installed with the next sentence:

 ```
-$ git pull --recurse-submodules
+$ git submodule update --init
 ```

 # Plugins